Blendify/blender-manual/blender_docs/manual/editors/sequencer/display_modes.rst

 ..
 Note::

-   Note that the pictures (first green frame, at the top) are only 50px high, to limit the number oF-Curves displayed in the *Luma waveform*
+   Note that the pictures (first green frame, at the top) are only 50px high, to limit the number of curves displayed in the *Luma waveform*

 Use this display to check for appropriate contrast and luminosity across all frames in the channel.
 When spots in the film that should have even illumination do not,